 - Channel Islands/Isle of Man: full-time

 Fees are subject to an annual review.
 For programmes that last longer than one year, please budget for up to a five per cent increase in fees each year.
 Find out more about tuition fees.

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.

 Further information on funding for prospective UK, EU and international postgraduate students.

-Core units provide a common platform of underpinning skills and knowledge at Master's level in the basics of water and environmental management.
-The units aim to provide you with mathematics, computing and research skills, together with a firm understanding of fundamental processes that govern water movement through the atmosphere, atmosphere-biosphere interactions and water flows through river catchments.
+Core units provide a common platform of underpinning skills and knowledge at master's level in the basics of water and environmental management.
+These units provide you with mathematics, computing and research skills, together with a firm understanding of fundamental processes that govern water movement through the atmosphere, atmosphere–biosphere interactions and water flows through river catchments.
 These units also explore how this fundamental understanding leads to environmental management, policy and legislation at local, national and international levels.

 See international equivalent qualifications on the International Office website.